Did you get deep sleep today?

 - Take 5-7 deep breaths.

-After these eight poses, you can sleep with a relaxing body and a free mind of the day’s stresses just like a baby 🙂
+After these seven poses, you can sleep with a relaxing body and a free mind of the day’s stresses just like a baby 🙂

 Namaste and have sweet dreams!